 What this medicine is used for

-"Angioplasty" is the name of the medical procedure in which blocked blood vessels in the heart are unblocked.
-Angioplasty is also called "percutaneous coronary intervention (PCI)".
-Angioplasty improves blood flow in the heart.
-Angioplasty helps heart problems such as angina.
-Your doctor unblocks the blood vessels in the heart using a fine tube inserted through a blood vessel in the skin.
+An angioplasty is a medical procedure in which blocked blood vessels in the heart are unblocked.
+Angioplasty is also called percutaneous coronary intervention, or PCI.
+Angioplasty improves blood flow in the heart, helping heart problems such as angina.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed this medicine for another reason.

 This medicine is available only with a doctor's prescription.